Valga County: Medieval Period

 It can be read from the Livonian Chronicle of Henry that the history of the county goes back to the 13th century when the Germans conquered the settlement.
 By the Chronicle the Ümera River was the borderline between Estonia and Latvia.
 Historians suggest that the Säde River was the borderline, flowing through the northern part of Tireli Bog and falling into Lake Burtnieks.
 Meadows and forests surrounding the big Tireli Bog and the upper stream of the River Säde were probably even wider and impassable at that time and therefore functioning perfectly as a border.

 The ancient (13th century) national border ran in a totally different place.
 Assumably the area of Härgmäe belonged to Estonian settlements and the national border went from the springs of the River Säde, passed the forests until the northernmost oxbow of the Koiva River and onwards alongside the river.
 Most likely the area of Kaagjärve and Valga Town belonged to ancient Latgalians.

 After the crusades and the Ancient Freedom Fight in the 13th century, Valga County became a natural centre of the historical Old Livonia where the most important roads from north, south and east went through, gaining strategical importance.

 Early Modern Period

 City rights were given to Valga by a Polish King Stefan Batory in 1584.

-On the 3rdof July, 1783, the Empress Catherine II established a new administration order in the Baltic provinces.
+On the 3rd of July, 1783, the Empress Catherine II established a new administration order in the Baltic provinces.
 A new kreis (county), Valga Kreis, was constituted mainly from the territories of Riga and Võnnu Kreises.
 Valga Town which formerly belonged to Riga Kreis, went over to Valga Kreis.
 Valga Kreis consisted of eleven parishes, nine of them located on the present Latvian territory, and just two – Luke (Lugaži in Latvian, Luhde in German) and Härgmäe (Ērģeme in Latvian, Ermes in German) – had an edge on the present Estonian area, mostly near Valga, which became an attraction centre of the new kreis.

-In 1789, there were 891 citizens in Valga.
-As Valga became the centre of the kreis, Valga St. John's Church was founded and also the building of kreis institutions was built in 1783-1786 (later it became a prison).